 E. Course Grading The course grade will be determined by (1) required completion of all course assignments (6 quizzes; 2 exams), (2) the number of accumulated course points and (3) by course "engagement" (see below).
 The policy of the Biology Department is that a minimum of 50% of total possible points must be earned to achieve a passing grade.
-Anyone with ≥ 90% of possible points will receive "some kind of A".
+Anyone with \geq 90% of possible points will receive "some kind of A".
 Historically, the median grade in this course has been in the B+ range, but I do not feel held to that, depending on overall class performance (in either direction).
 Exam grading is done by me; on-line quizzes are "automatically" graded and you will see the correct answers after the quiz deadline is passed.
 Exams will be returned in class or in my office (122 LSC) and can be picked up during my office hours.
 Note: You will have one week after I announce their availability to pick them up and to request any re-grading then.
 After that, they will be discarded and grades are then final.

-Breakdown of course points (total 180 possible)
+Breakdown of course points (total 120 possible)

-60 points (10 points each); required to complete all 6.

-Mid-term examination: 60 points (covers Topics 1-9)

-Final examination: 60 points (covers Topics 10-18; not cumulative)
+- 1. 6 quizzes: 40 points (10 points each); required to complete all 6 (2 lowest grades dropped). - 2.
+Mid-term examination: 40 points (covers Topics 1-9) - 3.
+Final examination: 40 points (covers Topics 10-18; not cumulative)

 While I will not assign a specific point value to it, I do take into account what I term "active engagement and participation" in the course in assigning the final letter grade.
 Is there evidence that the student is intellectually engaged with the course, is providing interesting insights to peers and is contributing to the general learning atmosphere of the course?
+This will be used only to raise your letter grade, not lower it.
 Ways students can demonstrate this include: